 At the same time, the cons of free-range are real.
 Some disadvantages of having free-range chickens include:

 A possible solution to these dilemmas is to include an enclosed “free-range area” like a chicken run or yard.
 This way, the chickens have more space to explore and forage without causing you problems or being vulnerable to predators.

 Occasional problems with your chicken population are somewhat inevitable, and some are more severe than others.

-You can significantly eliminate potential problems in your chicken coop by simply keeping the area clean and performing regular maintenance duties.
+You can significantly eliminate potential problems in your chicken coop, like pests and diseases, by simply keeping the area clean and performing regular maintenance duties.

 We hope this guide has helped shed light on some key necessities in the world of backyard chicken farming.
 We hope your coop brings you healthy birds, rich eggs, and happy family memories!
 If you are interested in organic, non-medicated, and Non-GMO chicken feed to treat your backyard chickens, contact us today or feel free to buy our feed at your local Tractor Supply Company!